 If you’re caught in a rip, don’t panic and keep floating with the rip.
 Raise your arm to attract attention from a lifeguard if you’re on a patrolled beach.
 If you’re a strong swimmer, swim parallel to the beach to escape the rip, never swim directly towards the shore

 Learn how to spot rips and avoid them

 Feel free to ask life guards about beach safety and conditions.
 They may also be able to give you advise specific to the beach you are in because every beach is different.

-The three Indians who lost drowned in the sea in March
+The Indians drowned at sea in March 2016

 Harsimranjit Singh, 21-year-old international student from India, went to Woolongong beach at around 7pm on 23rd March 2016 for a swim.
 Within ten minutes’ tragedy struck as he disappeared underwater.
 His disappearance triggered a wide scale search of the beach involving Wollongong Police, water police, marine rescue and Ambulance Helicopter.